jsteffensen/node-without-install/README.md

 /&lt;some folder&gt;/node-v20.11.1-linux-x64/bin/

 Since you have not installed Node the ```npm``` command is not on your path.
+NPM is a script - not an executable.
 You can still make Node run the NPM script by using the following command:

 To init project (generate a package.json file) run:
 ```./node npm init```